View Historical Events by Day:

 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

-President Abraham Lincoln signs the Homestead Act making millions of government owned acres in the west available to "homesteaders".
+President Abraham Lincoln signs the Homestead Act into law on May 20, 1862, making millions of government owned acres in the west available to "homesteaders".
 The Act granted 160 acres of surveyed public land to US citizens who agreed to live on and improve the land for five years.
 The act took effect on January 1, 1863.

 It was a major, progressive piece of legislation encouraging the settlement and development of the American West and providing opportunities for many groups, including immigrants, single women, and formerly enslaved people, to become landowners.
 More

-Levi Strauss and Jacob Davis obtained a U.S. patent for the process of putting rivets in men’s work pants for the very first time creating what we now call jeans.
+Levi Strauss and Jacob Davis obtained a U.S. patent on May 20, 1873, for the process of putting rivets in men’s work pants for the very first time creating what we now call jeans.
 More

-"The Nine Sovereigns at Windsor", all present for the funeral of King Edward VII In 1910, represents one of the largest gatherings of European royalty in that period of history.
+"The Nine Sovereigns at Windsor", all present on May 20, 1910 for the funeral of King Edward VII.
+It represents one of the largest gatherings of European royalty in that period of history.

 Standing, from left to right: King Haakon VII of Norway, Tsar Ferdinand of Bulgaria, King Manuel II of Portugal, Kaiser Wilhelm II of the German Empire, King George I of Greece and King Albert I of Belgium.
 Seated, from left to right: King Alfonso XIII of Spain, King-Emperor George V of the United Kingdom and King Frederick VIII of Denmark.